XFG16/YouTubeDiscordPresence/README.md

 ## Miscellaneous
  - Press `Alt` + `Enter` to show properties in Visual Studio
- - **[WIP]** Maybe have presence display a different icon for YouTube Music
- - **[WIP]** Maybe add a feature to stop the presence from disappearing when no video is playing; instead, just make the rich presence display idle (let the user choose between original or this)

 ## License
 Licensed under the [MIT](https://github.com/XFG16/YouTubeDiscordPresence/blob/main/LICENSE.txt) license.